 While the ACA hasn’t been replaced in full, key measures of the law have been dismantled.
 In late 2018, Congress voted to get rid of the individual mandate, which imposed a financial penalty on anyone who sidestepped the ACA requirement to obtain basic health insurance.
 The individual mandate was designed as a cost-control measure: It incentivized healthy people to buy into the insurance marketplace, thus lowering premiums for everyone.

 The end result, Linden believes, is behavior that undermines what it means to live together in a shared community.
-“You incur [civic] responsibility by living in a society, and there are certain things we have to do, whether we want to or not, because we live in a society.”
+“You incur [civic] responsibility by living in a society, and there are certain things we have to do because of that, whether we want to or not.”

 Expansion of loosely regulated healthcare plans